-A 32,768 Hz crystal oscillator is used as the time base for the timekeeping functions.
+A 32.768kHz crystal oscillator is used as the time base for the timekeeping functions.
 The oscillator can be turned on or off by an enable bit in the control register.
-The oscillator must be on for the real time clock, interval timer and cycle counter to function.
+The oscillator must be on for the real-time clock, interval timer, and cycle counter to function.

 The timekeeping functions are double buffered.
 This feature allows the master to read time or count without the data changing while it is being read.
-To accomplish this, a snapshot of the counter data is transferred to holding registers which the user accesses.
-This occurs after the eighth bit of the Read Memory Function command.
+To accomplish this, a snapshot of the counter data is transferred to holding registers that the user accesses.
+This occurs after the 8th bit of the read memory function command.